-Michael Carbo, Esq.
+Michael Carbo, Esq

 Mr. Carbo received his B.S.E. degree in Electrical Engineering (1978) and his law degree (cum laude, 1981), both from Tulane University.
 He is a member of the Louisiana Bar (since 1982), the Patent Bar (since 1982), and the District of Columbia Bar (since 1981; currently inactive).
 Currently he is president of the Tulane Biomedical Engineering Advisory Board and a past president of the board of Teaching Responsible Earth Education (T.R.E.E.), which teaches curriculum-based science concepts in an outdoor classroom to students from the New Orleans metropolitan area.

-Mellisa Lewis Taylor is a first generation college graduate of her family.
-She earned a Master's Degree in Educational Leadership from Nicholls State University.
+Mellisa Lewis Taylor is a first-generation college graduate of her family.
+She earned a master’s degree in Educational Leadership from Nicholls State University.
 She's been an educator for almost 15 years in K-12 schools.
 Mellisa has a passion for educating underprivileged youth in the Greater New Orleans Metropolitan Area.
 She is one of three kids who grew up with limited resources after her mother passed away in 1991.
 She's spent most of her life mainly in the lower 9th ward area with her favorite aunt.
 She became a widow at the age of 29 when her daughter was only 8 months old.
 Nevertheless, her smile lights up a room and she strives to be a pillar of the educational community.
 Helping those in need, building strong educational communities, and advocating for kids with disabilities is of the utmost importance to Mellisa.
 She believes that love is the foundation of everything.
 She lives by Maya Angelou's quote, "I know for sure that love saves me and that it is here to save us all."

 Mamta Melwani is a entrepreneur, consultant, connector and mentor.
 Currently focused on her local import company, Mamta has grown the business to be at the forefront of creating, sourcing and importing products for companies in the Southeast.
-Mamta began her career in the hospitality industry and spend 10 years in various leadership positions with Marriott International where she worked alongside the city of New Orleans to promote and develop programming to book large scale city wide conferences.
-Her time with Marriott inspired her to begin her own consulting work with Conference Direct where she offers strategic guidance, actively engaging with the hospitality business partners on her clients behalf to book events and conferences globally.
+Mamta began her career in the hospitality industry and spend 10 years in various leadership positions with Marriott International where she worked alongside the city of New Orleans to promote and develop programming to book large-scale conferences.
+Her time with Marriott inspired her to begin her own consulting work with Conference Direct where she offers strategic guidance, actively engaging with the hospitality business partners on her client’s behalf to book events and conferences globally.
 Mamta is a graduate of the University of New Orleans and Ursuline Academy.